Bhavani-24/M3_Wiper_Control_Systems/1_Requirements/README.md

 # 4W's and 1H

-## What
-- A windshield wiper system comprises a wiper drive and two wiper arms.

-## When
-- The wiper starts to turn on, the wiper motor will rotate the crank arm and this will make the connecting rods pull and push each other.

-## Where
-- wiper blade is a device used to remove rain,dust particles,snow ice...etc.

-## Who
-- wiper system is used to clean windscreen sufficiently to provide visibility to drive all the times.

-## How
-- Windshield wipers are operated by an electric motor.The electric motor is attached to a worm gear, which transmits the necessary force to a long rod that sets the wiper arms in motion.
-When the wiper switch is in the off position, the wiper will not function.
-When the wiper switch is in low-speed mode, the wiper will work at low speed.
-Accordingly, when the wiper switch is in high-speed mode, the wiper will work at a fairly high speed.
+- What : Automatic wiper control system using the microcontroller STM32407VG
+- When : when the visibility of the road is compromised due to rain, snow, dust.
+- Where : On the windshield of the vehicle.
+- Why : To improve the visibility of the road, to prevent accidents and to ensure safe travel.
+- How :By designing an embedded system controller to control the wiper arm action according to severity of conditions without human intervention.

 # SWOT Analysis
 ## strengths
-electronic and speed control reduced noise at blade reversal points.
+- electronic and speed control reduced noise at blade reversal points.
-Reduced weight of the motor and size of the motor.
+- Reduced weight of the motor and size of the motor.
-Enhanced driver comfort reduced noise from wiper operation.
+- Enhanced driver comfort reduced noise from wiper operation.

 ## weakness
-Additional cost is required to install this system for four wheelers.
+- Additional cost is required to install this system for four wheelers.
-It is not applicable for two wheelers.
+- It is not applicable for two wheelers.
-This system applied in the case of water falling on the glass only.
+- This system applied in the case of water falling on the glass only.

 ## Opportunities
-The wiper system of a vehicle is an integrated system that is used to remove rain, dust, oil from a windscreen or windshield. it greatly makes the visibility and affets the safety of passengers and the vehicles also.
+- The wiper system of a vehicle is an integrated system that is used to remove rain, dust, oil from a windscreen or windshield.
+- It greatly makes the visibility and affets the safety of passengers and the vehicles also.

 ## Treats
 A Wiper Attack involves wiping/overwriting/removing data from the victim.

 # Requirements

 ## High Level Requirements
  LLR_ID | Description | Status
 ------ | ----------- | -------